appscode-cloud/docs/docs/platform/guides/database-management/recent-backups.md

 ## 3. Viewing a BackupSession

 Click on any BackupSession name in the list to open its detail page.
-The detail page shows the session's metadata, linked configuration, and all snapshots created.

 ### 3.1 - Overview

-The detail page opens on the **Overview** tab showing:
+The detail page opens on the **Overview** tab showing the session's metadata, linked configuration, and all snapshots created:

 ![BackupSession detail page showing Basic info, Backup Configuration table, and Snapshots table](../images/backup/recent-db-overview.png)